kennytilton/matrix/cljs/matrixrn/README.md

 To get started on the tutorial lessons, in your chosen IDE:
 * open the `(matrix location)/cljs/matrixrn` directory/project; (<-- this path is a change!)
+* * See below the original instructions for connecting to various IDEs;
 * open `(matrix location)/cljs/matrixrn/app.cljs`
 * * change `[matrixrn.demo.tutorial.sampler :as demo]` to `[matrixrn.demo.tutorial.main :as demo]`
 * open `matrixrn/demo/tutorial/main.cljs`;
 * make sure `(hello/lesson)` is the only uncommented item under the `Navigator`;
 * * if not, comment/uncomment as needed.
+* save your changes to trigger recompilation and reload.

 Now read the source and learn how that example works, and which Matrix tricks are demonstrated.